The No Golf List

 - Commodore C64GS - Commodore's ill-advised attempt at converting the C64 into a game console never had any official golf games released for it.
 I imagine with a cartridge-slot-based flash cartridge/floppy drive emulator, you could probably coax a C64GS into running any golf game intended for the full-fat C64, but whether said game would be controllable with only a joystick, or suffer the fate of RoboCop 2 (Press Return to begin! ...where's Return?)
 I could not say.

 - Epoch Cassette Vision - Frankly, with the graphical limitations, golf would be awfully abstract for this machine even if it did exist.
+That said: its successor, the Epoch Super Cassette Vision, does have a golf game - albeit a frustratingly limited one.

 - Epoch Game Pocket Computer - This ambitious 1984 gadget contains one built-in game (a 15-tile sliding puzzle) and was backed with five interchangeable game cartridges.
 None of them are golf.